jaskarth/databreaker/README.md

 # DataBreaker

-this is a very cused mod
-it makes mc load way faster (on server and client) by removing DataFixerUpper
-i'm not responsible if you completely screw up your world
-thanks, have a great day
+DataBreaker speeds up your minecraft loading time by stopping the execution of DataFixerUpper.
+As you can imagine this is very hacky and stops world backwards compatibility.
+This tool is intended for MOD DEVS ONLY.
+Do not use it in a normal Minecraft environment.
+Even if you try it will just crash you anyway.

 ## how to add this mod to your dev env
-if you have the inclination to add databreaker to your dev env, follow these 3 easy steps:
+If you have the inclination to add databreaker to your dev env, follow these 3 easy steps:
 1. add this to your build script before `dependencies`
 ```
 repositories {